Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         timer:1b //When set it turns the spawning back on after 30 seconds of being disabled.
 Default = 0b. cannot_disable:1b //When set prevents being disabled.
 Default = 0b.
     },
     particles:"chilly_fog", //What particles this furniture spawns.
-Allowed values are "chilly_fog", "dripping_water", "leaking_water", "spraying_water", "flames", "sparkles".
+Allowed values are "chilly_fog", "dripping_water", "leaking_water", "spraying_water", "flames", "sparkles", "wind_warp_sparkles".
 Conditions depend on the particle.
-Only furniture with an elemental position can have particles.
+Particles are spawned at element position.
 Default = none. ambient_light:{ //Ambient light data, can only be applied to furniture which can cast light, that's not a lamp (eg a torch or a projector).
 Default = none. lit:1b, //Whether the light source is currently lit.
 If this light source is also a fire elemental source, its lit state will match whether it can spawn fire elemental ghosts.
 Default = 0b. light_on_search:1b, //Whether the light source turns on when searched.
 Default = 0b. cast_shadow:1b //Whether the light source creates shadows.
 Default = 0b.
     },
     falling_chandelier:... //The ID of the function which triggers falling for this chandelier.
 Only applies to chandeliers.
 Optional.
-        * "always" //If set to this string, defaults to "luigis_mansion:entities/furniture/type/lamp/fall_trigger/always", triggers for every player under it, only ignoring warping players
+        * "always" //If set to this string, defaults to "luigis_mansion:entities/furniture/type/lamp/fall_trigger/always", triggers for every player under it, only ignoring warping players.
-        * "chance" //If set to this string, defaults to "luigis_mansion:entities/furniture/type/lamp/fall_trigger/chance", rolls chance for every (new) player under it
+        * "chance" //If set to this string, defaults to "luigis_mansion:entities/furniture/type/lamp/fall_trigger/chance", rolls chance for every (new) player under it, ignoring warping players.
-        * "chauncey", //If set to this string, defaults to "luigis_mansion:entities/furniture/type/lamp/fall_trigger/chauncey", rolls chance for every (new) player under it only if portrait ghost luigis_mansion:chauncey is uncaught mirror_reflection:1b, //Whether the mirror will actually reflect the room, otherwise gets a solid glass texture.
+        * "chauncey", //If set to this string, defaults to "luigis_mansion:entities/furniture/type/lamp/fall_trigger/chauncey", rolls chance for every (new) player under it, ignoring warping players, only if portrait ghost luigis_mansion:chauncey has non-0 health. mirror_reflection:1b, //Whether the mirror will actually reflect the room, otherwise gets a solid glass texture.
 Valid for mirrors only.
 Default = 1b.
-Forced to 0b if the yaw rotation is not a multiple of 90, or pose pitch has a non-0 value. boo_poster:1b, //Whether or not this is a Boo poster and cannot be vacuumed up.
-Default = 0b. curtain:{ //Fields exclusive to curtains wind:Xb, //Whether this curtain flows in wind.
+Forced to 0b if the yaw rotation is not a multiple of 90, or pose pitch has a non-0 value. instrument:{ //When set, opening the instrument will play the corresponding track of the selected music.
+Only applies to instruments.
+Optional. track:"drum_1", //The name of the track to enable. forced_play:1b //When set, searching the furniture will not enable the track, the map must manually add the "play_music" tag to do so.
+Do note that the furniture must still be open in order to play.
+    },
+    boo_poster:1b, //Whether or not this is a Boo poster and cannot be vacuumed up.
+Default = 0b. curtain:{ //Fields exclusive to curtains
+        wind:Xb, //Whether this curtain flows in wind.
 Default = 0b.